helenjin/scanalysis/README.md

 SCAnalysis

-single cell analysis
+single cell analysis package
-combines Magic and Wishbone, with additional features
+combines Magic and Wishbone, with additional features (including Palantir)

+see the notebook for more details